kozyakin/JSRbib/html/make4ht.md

 \fi
 ```

-2. If necessary to sort and compress cites WHEN USING **authorindex**, insert the following commands
+2. If necessary to sort and compress cites WHEN USING **authorindex**, then insert the following commands

 ```
 \usepackage[numbers,sort,compress]{natbib}